super1337/Super1337-CTF/webapp-django/README.md

 2. `cd` to the _Django_ project directory: `cd SuperLeet-CTF/webapp-django/`
 3. Run the server: `python3 manage.py runserver`

+##Troubleshoot
+(For Those migrating from python2.x to python3.x) While running `python3 manage.py runserver` you may get an `import django` error.
+The reason being the use of `pip3` instead of `pip`.
+Run `pip3 install django` and your problem will be solved.

 ## Project Description

 There are 3 [`apps`](https://docs.djangoproject.com/en/1.11/ref/applications/) in this _Django_ `project`.